microsoft/ebpf-for-windows/docs/Governance.md

   Windows and Linux.
 * Be familiar with, and call out code that does not conform to, the eBPF for Windows [coding conventions](DevelopmentGuide.md).
+* Check that errors are appropriately logged where first detected (not at each level of stack unwind).

 When multiple pull requests are approved, maintainers should prioritize merging PRs as follows: